Need more help?

 Step 1: Submit a Technology Procurement Request Request - Customer completes the Technology Procurement Request Form (also includes Sofware-as-a-Service).
 Upon submitting this form, a Tracker ticket is created to initiate the review of the request.
 NOTE: Until the completed Technology Procurement Request Form is received, procurements or renewals cannot be processed.
 All other contracts and licenses should be sent directly to www.fredonia.edu/contractreview.

 Step 2: Chief Information Officer Review - The ITS Chief Information Officer performs a review to determine if the request is a standard request or if it is a project.
 If it is a project, a project manager will be assigned and a project charter will be needed.

 Step 4: Information Security Review - The Information Security Office (“ISO) performs an Information Security risk assessment using Federal and NYS standards to ensure that the software is secure and meets regulatory requirements.
+If the procurement is funded by the Research Foundation, the ISO will add the Interim Director, Grants & Sponsored Programs to the ticket as a participant.
 All software that uses University regulated data must be approved by the Information Security Officer or designee.

 If Necessary: Step 5a: Software Terms and Conditions Review: The PD will update the Tracker ticket and moves it into the Contract Services project queue for TofC / TofU negotiation.

 Step 6: Procurement Processing: Contract Services will update the Tracker ticket and include documentation illustrating the TofC / TofU was successfully negotiated (e.g. signed contract).
 Contract Services moves the Tracker ticket back into the PD’s project queues.
 The PD facilitates the Purchase Order (PO) generation from approvals found within Tracker and sends it to the customer.